Jamiller137/comp_talk/uiowa-presentation/slides/04-persistence.md

 persistence in the Cech complex filtration via a laziest witness complex filtration.

-**Problem:** May still require a large high-dimensional Landmark set for it to be representative.
+**Problem:** May still require a large Landmark set for it to be representative.

 **Problem:** Curse of dimensionality makes it so that nearest neighbors is not stable under noise.